Jonathan2021/dotfiles_ikigai/README.md

 - [addy-fe](https://github.com/addy-dclxvi), [Dylan](https://github.com/dylanaraps) and many other amazing guys from r/unixporn.
 I have used some of their dotfiles.

-- Special mentions to xero and addy-fe for their beautiful documentions of on their dotfiles.
+- Special mentions to xero and addy-fe for their beautiful documentions of their dotfiles.
 Helped a lot!

 # license